Chagrilled/P4-DandoriDesktop/docs/faqs.md

   - Disable/remove other mods first before you dive into debugging randomiser
   - Here's how I debug loading crashes:
   - Assuming it's the first time you're entering an area, a gen save won't be created unless it loads and saves successfully, so we can keep deploying without clearing the saves.
-  - Remove one of the JSONs for the crashing map (teki, objects_day, or permanent objects)
+  - Remove one of the JSONs for the crashing map (teki, objects_day, or permanent objects).
+Caves only have teki and objects, no timed files.
   - Deploy, load in, see if it crashes.
 If it doesn't, repeat and remove another.
   - Once the crash stops, you know the cause of the crash is in the file you just removed.
-From there, it's about deleting entities and redeploying until you find the one that crashes.
+From there, put the crashing file back, and it's about deleting entities from that file and redeploying until you find the one that crashes.
   - `bEnableFreezeBothDrop` may be a crash causer due to how it works.
 Some enemies seem to crash if the wrong value is used.
 The two files [freezeDrops](https://github.com/Chagrilled/P4-DandoriDesktop/blob/master/src/api/freezeDrops.json) and [freezeDrops-full](https://github.com/Chagrilled/P4-DandoriDesktop/blob/master/src/api/freezeDrops-full.json) can help determine if the entity ever has occurrences of true/false values for the parameter.
   - Another possibility is the entity it drops, but that usually crashes upon killing the dropper.
 To fix this you can remove the drop, but you'll need to delete the `gen` save to apply it in-game.
-  - If you identity a crashing entity and can't fix it, feel free to message on HH Discord with your findings and I'll try look into it.
+  - If you identity a crashing entity and can't fix it, feel free to message on [HH Discord](https://discord.gg/G7Pgkdh) with your findings and I'll try look into it.

 ## Can I skip the tutorial